NREL/HPC/workshops/README.md

-# NREL HPC Training Workshops Hosted by the Operations Team
+# NREL HPC Training Workshops

 This section contains links to the finalized presentations and materials we used during various user-training workshops.
 Descriptions of the workshops and any assets